 Ha Giang Loop (Hà Giang) is considered one of the fun bucket list things to do in Vietnam.
 It’s an opportunity to explore an off-the-beaten path and take a motorbike trip through an untapped area of a northern Vietnam province.

 From Hanoi to Ha Giang, take a bus or minivan.
-Expect 6-7 hours to get there.
+Expect 6-7 hours to get there so you’ll need some time for traveling.

-Stop by places such as Thac Ba Lake, wander through ethnic villages, and visit Ba Be National Park (one of the top national parks to visit in Vietnam).
+Stop by places such as Thac Ba Lake, wander through ethnic villages, ride a boat along Nho Que River, and visit Ba Be National Park (one of the top national parks to visit in Vietnam).

 Stop #3: Go back to Hanoi (1 Day)